 You are in the CNMI and your employer has filed the Form I-129CW requesting CW-1 status for you…

-your dependents may file a Form I-539 at the same time or at any time while the I-129CW is pending.
-The I-539 must be accompanied by an additional biometrics fee unless the dependent is under 14 years of age or is 79 or older.
-However, your dependents’ Form I-539 will not be approved if your application for grant of status is denied.
+Your dependents may file a Form I-539 at the same time or at any time while the I-129CW is pending.
+The Form I-539 must be accompanied by an additional biometrics fee unless the dependent is under 14 years of age or is 79 or older.
+However, your dependents’ Form I-539 will not be approved if your application for change of status is denied.

 If the Form I-539 is approved, USCIS will send your dependents an approval notice as evidence of the approved Form I-539 with an I-94 as evidence of CW-2 status.